MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/xaml-islands.md

 The APIs that appear at the bottom of this diagram ship with the Windows SDK.
 The wrapped controls and host controls are available via NuGet packages in the Windows Community Toolkit.

+## Best practices

+The following sections discuss best practices for handing certain common UWP development scenarios in desktop apps that use XAML Islands.

-## Window host context for XAML Islands
+### Window host context for XAML Islands

 When you host XAML Islands in a desktop app, you can have multiple trees of XAML content running on the same thread at the same time.
 To access the root element of a tree of XAML content in a XAML Island and get related information about the context in which it is hosted, use the [XamlRoot](https://docs.microsoft.com/uwp/api/windows.ui.xaml.xamlroot) class.
 The [CoreWindow](https://docs.microsoft.com/uwp/api/windows.ui.core.corewindow), [ApplicationView](https://docs.microsoft.com/uwp/api/windows.ui.viewmanagement.applicationview), and [Window](https://docs.microsoft.com/uwp/api/windows.ui.xaml.window) classes won't provide the correct information for XAML Islands.
 [CoreWindow](https://docs.microsoft.com/uwp/api/windows.ui.core.corewindow) and [Window](https://docs.microsoft.com/uwp/api/windows.ui.xaml.window) objects do exist on the thread and are accessible to your app, but they won’t return meaningful bounds or visibility (they are always invisible and have a size of 1x1).
 For more information, see [Windowing hosts](/windows/uwp/design/layout/show-multiple-views#windowing-hosts).